 If you use the HHUGS.org.uk mobile site we may ask you if you want to use our location service.
 Based on your mobile phone GPS signal it allows us to identify your location.
 We will use this information to provide you with job offers close to you and to improve our Products and Services.
 In no case will we merge such information with any personally identifiable information.
 We will at no times be able to connect you personally in connection with the respective location.

-As set out in the “Sending marketing communications” section above, we will never sell or rent your information to third parties for marketing purposes.
+We will never sell or rent your information to third parties for marketing purposes.
 You will not receive marketing from any other companies, charities or other organisations as a result of giving your details to us.
-However we may disclose your information to third parties in connection with the other purposes set out in this policy.
+However, we may disclose your information to third parties in connection with the other purposes set out in this policy.

 - Third party suppliers: We may need to share your information with data hosting providers or service providers who help us to deliver our services, projects, or fundraising activities and appeals.
 These providers will only act under our instruction and are subject to pre-contract scrutiny and contractual obligations containing strict data protection clauses.